 The Citi® Double Cash Card offers a higher cash-back rate at 2% on all purchases with no cap and no annual fee.
 However, the drawbacks include a lack of a cash sign-on bonus and no 0% introductory APR on purchases (although there is a 0% APR balance transfer offer).
 So, if you want a higher cash-back rate and you’re okay with losing out on a sign-on bonus, that may be the right choice.

-The Discover it® Cash Back is another good cash back card that comes with a $0 annual fee and 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com and more up to the quarterly maximum, each time you activate.
+The Discover it® Cash Back is another good cash back card that comes with 5% cash back at different places each quarter like grocery stores, restaurants, gas stations, select rideshares and online shopping, up to the quarterly maximum when you activate.
 Plus, earn unlimited 1% cash back on all other purchases.
 Discover will match the cash back you earn at the end of the first year.

 While comparing these cash-back cards, it’s important to consider your financial habits and your own preferences.
 If you want a flat-rate cash-back card with a low fee structure, the Capital One® Quicksilver® Cash Rewards Credit Card might be the right choice.
 But if you want to invest more time monitoring spending category cash-back bonuses, the Discover it® Cash Back card will allow you to optimize your rewards.
 And the Citi Double Cash Back boasts a higher 2% cash-back rate on all purchases but no sign-on bonus.
 So, you’ll have to weigh the pros and cons of what makes the most sense based on your spending habits.